ROOD: Publications

-The Code ROOD appears four times a year and contains political comments and news about activities by ROOD.
-The Blikopener appears twice a year.
+The Code ROOD appeared four times a year and contains political comments and news about activities by ROOD.
+The Blikopener appeared twice a year.
 They are distributed free of charge at schools, and in some places are distributed at homes in areas with many students.

 Until 2006, ROOD had a monthly page in the party magazine, the Tribune.

-Since 2006, ROOD is distributing the ROOD-magazine for its members.
+Since 2006, ROOD was distributing the ROOD-magazine for its members.
 It is distributed twice a year and will contain in-depth political analysis for ROOD-members.

-Relation to the SP

-Unlike other political youth organisations, ROOD was closely linked to the party.
-For the municipal elections in 2006, 10% of the elected candidates are from ROOD, and for the legislative elections in 2006, former chairperson Renske Leijten is at number 9 on the candidate list, and was one of the youngest candidates for parliament.

-The Socialist Party withdrew its funding from ROOD in November 2020 after multiple alleged instances of entryism.
-This included accusations of "infiltrated by communist radicals" and the youth organisation being accused of breaking party rules.
-Prior to this, the party has expelled a number of activists that were accused of being members of Marxist Forum and/or Communist Platform, of which the Socialist Party has stated are rival parties.
-The youth wing also voted in amendments to publicly stand against coalitions which angered the party.

-In June 2021, the party council of the SP decided to sever all ties with ROOD, meaning ROOD would no longer receive government subsidies.
-The SP subsequently announced that it would establish a new youth organization.